 It’s all about good cooperation on an equal level characterized by respect and understanding for one another.

 And you can foster, strengthen, and improve this through more personal interaction.
-So private get-togethers can really help to achieve this.
-Of course, they have to be voluntary, self-organized and non-obligatory.
+So private get-togethers really can help to achieve this.
+Of course, they have to be voluntary, self-organized, and non-obligatory.

 Preparing Better Meetings and Making Them More Efficient

 We also offer preventive health measures over our internal event platform.
-People can have flu shots, attend lectures on medical topics, have check-ups and receive other medical advice.
+People can have flu shots, attend lectures on medical topics, have check-ups, and receive other medical advice.
 We allow our employees to book massage slots over the intranet and organize foosball and billiard competitions.

 However, we don’t pay much attention to whether someone might find a flu shot intrusive, for example.
 Ultimately, this is a private matter and not an obligation of any kind at the company.
 And we don’t check to see whether employees take advantage of a particular service or not.
 Somebody is always organizing something.
 And if nobody comes, the thing is trashed.
 Billiards and foosball tournaments, of course, are also a private affair and don’t take place during working hours.
 The entire offering is deliberately mixed, but also personalized, so that I’m not invited to any events that I can’t attend because they take place at a different location, for example.
 I’ve already described the need for personalization of this nature above: see “Personalized Messages – News For my Team.”